 Kendra Downey – 1985

 I am so grateful for my nursing education at College of Marin.
 I was able to have a varied 30-year professional life in Nursing because of the depth and variety of my education.
 I was a midwife, childbirth educator, office nurse, clinic nurse and beginning in 1992 an OB/GYN nurse practitioner.
+I am retired now and happy to be able to pursue artistic endeavors, travel, help with grandchildren and take classes at COM.

 Mary Pieper-Warren (Mary Gregory) – 1978